What Is Declawing?

 Declawing a cat can make the cat aggressive as the cat’s means of defense have been removed.

-A cat’s personality will often change and they will become “biters,” as this is now the only way they can protect themselves.
+A cat’s personality will often change and they will become “biters,” as this is now normal cat behavior and the only way they can protect themselves.

 Can You Declaw An Adult Cat?